Living Income Model

 For Ghana, Fairtrade calculates the same Living Income Reference Price, based on slightly different parameters.
 For more background on the model please visit this page.
 Average from various sources (see appendix)

-For cocoa season 19/20 the premiums are calculated as follows:
+For cocoa season 20/21 the premiums were calculated as follows: